 In order to explore the option of installing PV, $80m^2$ of photovoltaic panels with an efficiency of 0.165 could be mounted on the roof of the building as calculated from the drawings.
 A southerly orientation and a 30° tilt are assumed in the modelling software.
-We assumed that the PV panels are heavily shaded and include a 50% factor to take into account the shading.
+We assumed that the PV panels are heavily shaded and include a 10% shading factor (90% shading) to take into account the shading.
 All other assumptions are as in the Energy Efficient model.